Singapore’s analytical tuition centre — where legal precision meets academic results

 O-Level English

 For Sec 1–4 students.
-Comprehension, composition, oral, and editing — every component taught through the CASE Method.
+Comprehension, composition, oral, and editing — every component taught through the SHARP Method, with paper-matched frameworks at the Hit step.
 Foundation and intensive programmes available.

 H1 General Paper

 For JC 1–2 students.
 Essay argumentation, comprehension, and AQ mastery across all 12 content themes.
-The CASE Method’s legal roots make it a natural fit for GP.
+The SHARP Method’s analytical roots make it a natural fit for GP.

 H2 Economics